zhegan27/SCN_for_video_captioning/README.md

 ## Getting started

 We provide the code on how to train SCN for video captioning on the Youtube2Text dataset.
 The SCN used in this experiment is a slightly different version of the original SCN.
-That is, we feed the image features to each step of the SCN-LSTM, instead of only the first step.
+That is, we feed the video features to each step of the SCN-LSTM, instead of only the first step.

 * In order to start, please first download the [C3D, ResNet features and tag features](https://drive.google.com/open?id=0B1HR6m3IZSO_amVjYXFyaXctSjA) for the Youtube2Text dataset we used in the experiments.
 Put the  `youtube2text` folder inside the `./data` folder.